Eating paleo can get expensive in a hurry. Use this list of 16 Trader Joe’s paleo finds to help you save money on your food budget.

 A paleo “grey area.”
 Some people feel grass-fed dairy is ok, other’s don’t.
 In my opinion, it really depends on what your body can tolerate.

-And even if you can’t tolerate dairy, you can buy this grass-fed butter and make yourself some ghee out of it, which is just butter with the milkfat removed!
+And even if you can’t tolerate dairy, you can buy this grass-fed butter and make ghee out of it, which is just butter with the milkfat removed!

 Here’s a tutorial from Wellness Mama on how to make ghee if you’ve never done it before.

 I’m all for humanely raised animals, buying whole or half animals, making sure they are free range, grass fed, well loved creatures who were tucked in at night.

 That being said, sometimes you have little to no time to cook, and you have to make choices.
 Having these sausages on hand makes those choices a lot easier.